 My two cents

-I wish it had more customization and the option to move the Notes section at the bottom of the invoice, but ultimately it was designed as a simple invoice generator.
+I wish it had more customization and the option to move the Notes section to the bottom of the invoice, but ultimately, it was designed as a simple invoice generator.

 Invoice Owl is an invoice generator made for contractors and freelancers.